Jero21T/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

-  DinoFarm
+  DogList

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

-  Add your favorite dinos to your farm and check them out making noise
+  Search by breed and return a random dog image

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

-  This simple app allows the user to submit a dinosaur of their choice.
-Depending on whether the dino is a herbivor or a carnivor it will be captivated a different cage(meaning the dinosaur gets displayed in either of the two distinct parts of the UI).
-By clicking on each dinosaur, the noise that the dinosaur makes will be added as text in the list below the respective cage of the dinosaur.
+  This simple app allows the user to search for a dog by breed and receive a photo of a random dog of that breed.
+By clicking next the user can see more dogs of that breed.

 ## Problem ##
   > Describe the problem your product solves.

-  The app can make it visually clear whether the dinosaur is an herbivor or a carnivor
+  The app can make it visually clear which types of dogs are under a certain breed

 ## Solution ##
   > Describe how your product elegantly solves the problem.

-   Each dinosaur in the DB has property telling whether the dinsosaur is a herbivor or carnivor
+   Each requested breed will store dog data of that breed on the db and one of the dogs will become visible at the UI

 ## Quote from You ##
   > A quote from a spokesperson in your company.